deimonn/void-guides/1-installation/23-installing-xfce.md

 sudo xbps-install gvfs
 ```

+This also enables the mounting of disks and SSH filesystems via the file manager.

 ### Ricing it up

 When you first come into contact with XFCE, perhaps through the Void live image, you may be a little horrified at how ancient it looks and give it a pass.
 However, you can achieve a lot more with just a little effort and creativity.